rohanwadkar/rohanwadkar/README.md

 ### A Robotics Engineer.

-### I'm a avid robotics student.
+### I'm a robotics student.
 My interests lie at the crossroads of hardware :gear:, software :computer:, electronics :trackball: and systems.
 There's something thrilling about the point where intelligence absolutely meets environmental interaction.
 What matters is...what am I going to do with it?